IBM/SpectrumScaleTools/ece_network_readiness/README.md

 Do you want to continue? (y/n): y
 ```

-The following is the output of a successful run.
-Please notice that the output is color coded.
+The following output comes an example of a successful run with TCP.

 ```
 OK: Red Hat Enterprise Linux Server 7.6 is a supported OS for this tool